A Global Study of the PETAL Consortium

 Purpose

-The goal of this observational study is to correlate molecular alterations with outcomes including overall survival (OS), progression-free survival (PFS) for patients with a new diagnosis, primary refractory or relapse, of mature T-cell and NK-cell neoplasms (TNKL).
-We hypothesize that machine learning will uncover distinct genetic vulnerabilties that underlie treatment response and resistance for patient with TNKL.
+The goal of this observational study is to correlate molecular alterations with outcomes including overall survival (OS), progression-free survival (PFS), response rates for patients with a new diagnosis, primary refractory or relapse, of mature T-cell and NK-cell neoplasms (TNKL).
+We hypothesize that machine learning can be leveraged to uncover distinct genetic vulnerabilities that underlie treatment response and resistance for patients with TNKL, thus moving towards personalized treatment solutions.

 Condition